emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 ## 3. Configuring a Unit Test

-Configuration of a unit test can happen on two occassions.
-On the one hand you want to add a new unit test to test a scenario for which you have not yet a unit test available.
+Configuration of a unit test can happen on two occasions.
+On the one hand, you want to add a new unit test to test a scenario for which you have not yet a unit test available.
-On the other hand you want to be able to edit a existing unit test to alter the input, output or naming of the existing unit test.
+On the other hand, you want to be able to edit an existing unit test to alter the input, output, or naming of the existing unit test.

 ### 3.1 Add a Unit Test

 To add a unit test you navigate to the Create phase of eMagiz.
-Within the Create phase of eMagiz you open the flow you want to unit test.
+Within the Create phase of eMagiz, you open the flow you want to unit test.
 After you have opened the flow you should press the button on the bottom bar called Configure tests

-In this overview you will see the flow as you have build it and in the right hand panel there is a button located called Add test.
+In this overview, you will see the flow as you have built it and in the right-hand panel, there is a button located called Add test.
-By pressing this button you add a new unit test to the context of the flow on which you are currently working on.
+By pressing this button you add a new unit test to the context of the flow on which you are currently working.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-configuring-a-unit-test--add-test-button.png"></p>

 After you have pressed this button a new entry in your list of unit tests will appear.
-Obviously when your list is still empty this will be your first entry, congrats!
+When your list is still empty this will be your first entry, congrats!

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-configuring-a-unit-test--added-a-test.png"></p>